Negotiating a personal injury settlement with an insurance company can be tricky. Learn professional strategies for effective negotiations.

 - Your injuries aren’t new, they’re just an exacerbation of a previous injury.

-- The length and cost of your medical or chiropractic treatment is unreasonable.
+- The length and cost of your medical or chiropractic treatment are unreasonable.

 - The time you took off from work was excessive for the type of injuries you sustained.